Request A Free Consultation

 Fault can be tricky to determine in these types of cases.
 There can be more than one defendant.
 Having an experienced Phoenix truck accident lawyer on your side can help ensure that all of the proper defendants are named.

-The Hastings & Hastings team is dedicated to fighting for the rights of injured victims in Arizona, and we have a long history of fulfilling that commitment.
+The Hastings & Hastings team is dedicated to fighting for the rights of injured accident victims in Arizona, and we have a long history of fulfilling that commitment.
 With more than four decades of experience, we are well-equipped to handle complex truck accident cases.
 Our goal is always to maximize financial compensation for our clients and ensure justice is served.

 We understand that being involved in an accident comes with physical pain, emotional trauma, and financial stress.
 From personalized attention from a licensed attorney to putting more money in your pocket when we win your case, we go above and beyond to assist you every step of the way.